spences10/personal-goals/this-week.md

 **Plan for this week:**

-- [ ] I need to come up with something!!
+- [ ] Gatsby v2 project of some description

 **Unplanned:**